purescript-halogen/purescript-halogen-subscriptions/README.md

 [![Maintainer: garyb](https://img.shields.io/badge/maintainer-garyb-teal.svg)](https://github.com/garyb)
 [![Maintainer: thomashoneyman](https://img.shields.io/badge/maintainer-thomashoneyman-teal.svg)](https://github.com/thomashoneyman)

-Utilities for creating and managing push/pull subscriptions, inspired by the [event](https://github.com/paf31/purescript-event) library.
+Utilities for creating and managing push-based subscriptions, inspired by the [event](https://github.com/paf31/purescript-event) library.
 This library is used to implement subscriptions in [Halogen](https://github.com/purescript-halogen/purescript-halogen), but it can be used independently of Halogen.

 ## Installation